jbolns/cyclistic_trilogy/trackA/README.md

   * Example (Visitors).
 No need to figure out things while trying not to get lost in a new city.
 *	Be playful.
 Strike a jovial tone in all marketing.
 Casual users already know the programme.
 The challenge is not communicating the existence of annual memberships but, rather, selling an experience.

 Do note, however, that for reasons explained earlied and due to the exploratory nature of this analysis, the analysis did not cover trips that show in the original data as having no station name.
-If these null values resulted from sensor failures, the findings here are likely directly applicable to these observations.
-If these null values reflect an aspect of Cyclistic activities that makes these rides fundamentally different to those with stations name, a separate analysis is needed to determine if the findings here extend to rides showing no station names.
-This is a limitation, no doubt, but this was an exploratory analysis and the bulk of the data is made by entries with station names.
-Ergo, the analysis here covers the majority of Cyclistic activities.
+This is a limitation, no doubt, but this was an exploratory analysis and can therefore not be expected to be comprehensive.
+A more comprehensive follow up is, of course, advisable.